Cheesy Mashed Potatoes

 Variations

-CHEESE - I like mild Cheddar for this particular recipe, but you can also use sharp Cheddar cheese.
-And you can also try different cheeses such as Havarti, Fontina, Mozzarella, or Gruyere.
+CHEESE – I like mild Cheddar for this particular recipe, but you can also use sharp Cheddar.
+You can also try different cheeses such as Havarti, Fontina, Mozzarella, or Gruyere.
 A tablespoon or two of cream cheese will surely amp up the creaminess and cheesiness of the dish!

 SOUR CREAM – If you like to add a tangy tone and extra creaminess.

-GARNISH - aside from parsley, you can add green onions, fresh chives, thyme, or freshly cracked black pepper.
+GARNISH – In addition to parsley, you can add green onions, fresh chives, thyme, or freshly cracked black pepper.
 You can also make it meaty by adding bacon bits or crumbled bacon.

 How To Make This Cheesy Mashed Potatoes Recipe

-- Place potatoes into a large pot (or Dutch Oven) and fill with chicken broth and enough water to cover the potatoes.
-Bring to a rolling boil, reduce to medium heat, and cook potatoes until they are fork-tender.
+- Place the potatoes in a large pot (or Dutch Oven) and fill with chicken broth and enough water to cover them.
+Bring to a rolling boil, reduce to medium heat, and cook the potatoes until they are fork-tender.

 - Drain and return the cooked potatoes to the pot.
 Add the heavy cream and beat until the mixture is light and fluffy.